Preparing for your appointmentBy Mayo Clinic staff

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do before you arrive at the office.

 - Write down any symptoms you're experiencing, including any that seem unrelated to the reason for which you scheduled the appointment.
-Be as specific and detailed as possible in describing your symptoms, including what part of your body is affected and what adjectives you'd use to describe your discomfort.
+Be as specific and detailed as possible in describing your symptoms, including what part of your body is affected and what adjectives describe your discomfort.

 - List your key medical information, including other conditions you're being treated for and the names of any prescription and over-the-counter medications or supplements that you're taking.